 The benefits of refractors: Low maintenance and long-lasting.
 Cons: Spurious colors at times, such as the pale violet halo around bright stars, the limb of the Moon, and the planets.

 Maks and SCT fold the light path and have much shorter tubes than reflectors and refractors.
 Hence, they are compact.
 The catadioptric typically transmits 64-75% of the light collected.
 A Maksutov-Cassegrain (also known as Maks) is a catadioptric type that has a spherical mirror and a slightly negative meniscus lens (usually full-diameter).

 Slightly less expensive, a Schmidt-Cassegrain (also known as SCTs) is also a catadioptric type.
 It uses a thin correcting lens (Schmidt), which is a spherical main mirror and another small mirror (no negative curvature) to concentrate the light through the eyepiece at the rear.
 They shouldn’t suffer color aberration.
 The SCTs are manufactured in much larger sizes also.
 This is a jack of all trades.

 The advantage of Maks is that they don’t require collimation (alignment of the optical elements) and are fairly rugged.
 So, they are suited to being on the move.
 Maks are good for planet viewing and lunar observations.
-Cons: Suffer from aberration and not for deep sky objects.
+Cons: Suffer from aberration.

 These are high tech and require some tinkering to set up, but with their onboard computer, they automatically take you to that object in the sky.
 You don’t need much knowledge of the sky with this telescope to see stars.
 Smartphones, tablets, and Wi-Fi feature in their use.
 Price wise, expect to pay a tad more.